oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/json/ModelCodecs.md

 - This code is licensed under the GNU Lesser General Public License, version 3 or later.

 3. What other Alephium modules or libraries are imported in this code?
-- This code imports modules and libraries from org.alephium.api, org.alephium.crypto.wallet, org.alephium.json, and org.alephium.protocol.config.
+- This code imports modules and libraries from org.oxygenium.api, org.oxygenium.crypto.wallet, org.oxygenium.json, and org.oxygenium.protocol.config.